iynere/circle-walkthru/README.md

 You should see your build start to run automatically—and pass!
 So, what just happened?
 Click on the green button and let's investigate.

-**1. Spin up environment:** CircleCI used the `ruby:2.3-node-browsers` Docker image to launch a virtual computing environment with Ruby, Node.js, and web browsers pre-installed.
+**1. Spin up environment:** CircleCI used the `ruby:2.3-node-browsers` Docker image to launch a virtual computing environment with Ruby, Node.js, and web browsers pre-installed

-**2. Checkout code:** Circle checked out your GitHub/Bitbucket repository and "cloned" it into the virtual environment launched in step 1.
+**2. Checkout code:** Circle checked out your GitHub/Bitbucket repository and "cloned" it into the virtual environment launched in step 1

-**3. echo "hello world":** this was the only other instruction in your `config.yml` file: Circle ran the `echo` command with the input "hello world" ([`echo`](https://linux.die.net/man/1/echo) does exactly what you'd think it should do)
+**3. echo "hello world":** this was the only other instruction in your `config.yml` file: Circle ran the `echo` command with the input "hello world" ([`echo`](https://linux.die.net/man/1/echo) does exactly what you'd think it would do)

 Because there was no actual source code in your repo, and no actual tests configured in your `config.yml`, Circle considers your build to have "succeeded."
 Most customers' projects are far more complicated, oftentimes with multiple Docker images and multiple steps, including a large number of tests—[here's an example](https://circleci.com/docs/2.0/configuration-reference/#full-example).
 You can learn more about all the possible steps one might put in a `config.yml` file here: